 A “Bible-is-the-final-word” over a will-of-the-people viewpoint requires a sense of certainty about one’s understanding of scripture.
 In doing so, it:

-• Cancels the value and contributions of others – those, scripture says, we are to consider “before ourselves.”
+- Cancels the value and contributions of others, who, according to scripture, are to consider “before ourselves.”

 Three Buts